-The Caring Ambassadors Program is a non-profit organization with a singular mission: to help improve the lives of those affected by challenging health conditions through advocacy, information, and support.
+The Caring Ambassadors Program is a non-profit organization with a singular mission: to improve the lives of patients and communities by empowering and educating them to be advocates for their own health.

-www.caringambassadors.org
+https://caringambassadors.org

 Caregiver Action Network

 The Caregiver Action Network serves a broad spectrum of family caregivers ranging from the parents of children with special needs, to the families and friends of wounded soldiers; from a young couple dealing with a diagnosis of MS, to adult children caring for parents with Alzheimer's disease.